bibbox/app-elabftw/README.md

 ## Install within BIBBOX

 Within BIBBOX you can use the [BIBBOX](https://bibbox.readthedocs.io/en/latest/ "BIBBOX") to install a lot of software tools.
-After the installation is finished you can start your application in the dashboard.
+After the installation you will find your application in the dashboard.
+You need to make some configuration before you can use the application **please follow these [instructions](INSTALL-APP.md)***.

 ### Install Environment Variables